Special offer

 What rights do young workers have?

 Young workers have some rights that workers over 18 do not have.
 Alongside this, they are protected by many of the same rules as workers over 18.
-This includes health and safety rights, as well as those in the Equality Act 2010, which include freedom from discrimination on grounds of race, gender, sexual orientation, disability and age.
+This includes health and safety protections and the rights outlined in the Equality Act 2010, which include freedom from discrimination on grounds of race, gender, sexual orientation, disability and age.

-Like other workers, all young workers should ideally have a copy of the written terms and conditions of their employment.
+Like other workers, young workers typically receive written terms and conditions of their employment.
 They are also entitled to unpaid leave for any emergencies relating to family.
-UK law says that young workers are entitled to redundancy pay and are allowed paid time off for training.
+According to UK guidance, young workers may be entitled to redundancy pay in certain circumstances

 According to UK legislation, young workers have the right to join a trade union, and may not be dismissed on grounds of them claiming their rights.
-The UK government also states that young workers are not allowed to:
+UK government guidance states that young workers are generally not permitted to:

 • work more than eight hours per day;